 The suspension of the imposition of a sentence while an addicted accused person takes an approved treatment program is intended to encourage the accused person to deal with the addiction that motivates his or her criminal behaviour.
 If the person successfully completes the program, the court normally imposes a suspended or reduced sentence.
-It should be kept in mind that the Drug Treatment Court Program only operates (as of May 2008) in certain cities and so will not be available to large numbers of offenders.
+It should be kept in mind that the Drug Treatment Court Program operates (as of June 2009) in only six cities and so will not be available to large numbers of offenders.
+Because subsection 720(2) of the Criminal Code, came into force very recently, on 1 October 2008, it is difficult to determine at this stage what effect the treatment programs offered under that subsection will have on sentencing.

-C. Clauses 6 to 8: Amendments to the Schedules of the CDSA
+D. Clauses 6 to 8: Amendments to the Schedules of the CDSA